r52/pta-next/README.md

   - **Please ensure that your Client.txt path in set in the settings for this to work!**
 - Vulkan Windowed Fullscreen Emulation
   - `Disabled` by default
-  - Emulates Windowed Fullscreen mode when using Vulkan to restore functionality to third-party tools.
+  - Emulates Windowed Fullscreen mode when using Vulkan, if for whatever reason PTA-Next doesn't work with Vulkan Windowed Fullscreen on your PC.
   - Set your PoE to Windowed mode before enabling this setting!

 QoL Shortcuts: